Startrekz35/Personal-Website/Readme.txt

 I'm making my contact me page but realize that once again I'll have to reorganize and hyperlink ALL of my pages Funny thing is I already started applying to jobs since I really have nothing to lose so I need to re-link everything NOW

-4/6: Today I've learned that PHP isn't supported through GitHub Pages so I'll just make a note to have people actually send me an email if they want
+4/6-4/8: Today I've learned that PHP isn't supported through GitHub Pages so I'll just make a note to have people actually send me an email if they want
 I don't know if I should use JavaScript to have people send me an email or if I should leave this up as a example of me using PHP to create and put together code as a Future Project

+By the suggestion of a viewer of the website I will be redesigning the Front Page and some other parts to have a cleaner look

+Right now I'm trying to figure out how to add an ahref to an overlay because that's what most of my front page would be